 Better Know a Furniture Maker...Fritz Hansen February 19 2016, 0 Comments

-135 years after its founding, Danish furniture maker Fritz Hansen continues to embody the pinnacle of quality and world-class design.
+More than 135 years since its founding, Danish furniture maker Fritz Hansen continues to embody the pinnacle of quality and world-class design.

 Born into a family of cabinetmakers, Fritz Hansen moved to Copenhagen at the age of 25 and began making furniture.